openvaibhav/ShortBlocker-Firefox/README.md

 5. Navigate to the `shortblocker-firefox` folder and select `manifest.json`
 6. The extension icon will appear in your toolbar ✅

 > **Note:** Temporary add-ons are removed when Firefox restarts.
-For a permanent install, the extension needs to be signed by Mozilla - working on it.
+For a permanent install, the extension needs to be signed by Mozilla.

+Firefox Add-ons Store Link - https://addons.mozilla.org/en-US/firefox/addon/shortblocker/

 ---